QI-CSHL/QuantLabs2026/qi_2026_analysis_lab_manual/Lab02_Image_Processing_and_Basic_Detection.md

   ‘Analysis modules’ box.
 7 modules should pop up, and almost all of them will show errors. **This is the expected behavior.**
 * Drag and drop the ‘BBBC022_20585_AE’ folder into the ‘File list’ box.
   It should automatically populate.
-Notice that illumination correction images (with a file extension of ‘.npy’) are included in this data set.
+* Also drag in the 5 illumination correction images (with a file extension of ‘.npy’) that are included in this data set.

 #### 2. Import metadata from the CSV